k-huynh/khcraft/README.md

 - tested enchanting flint and steel, and warped fungus on a stick
 - /skills display correctly displays xp and current level
 - skill exp no longer double counting level ups (and hence skill point awarding) (i think)
+- test that skill point requirements and level requirements for enchants are working correctly (ACCORDING TO CHEAH)

 ## Fully Completed
 - getting exp from mining